WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ### 2.4 How do the features in your specification deal with sensitive information?

 This feature requires a prefetch proxy to be same-site to the referring document so that no information is exposed to any party that the party could not already access.
-All other restrictions of cross-site prefetching remain in effect.
+All other restrictions of cross-origin prefetching remain in effect.

 ### 2.5 Does data exposed by your specification carry related but distinct information that may not be obvious to users?